MetOffice/dagrunner/README.md

 First, ensure that 'dagrunner' is on the `PYTHONPATH` (i.e. [installation](#installation)).

-Now let's subclass the abstract 'Plugin' class from `dagrunner` and define a processing module that accepts an 'id' as argument and concatenates this together with the node ID (result returned) of dependent (predecessor) nodes.
+Now let's subclass the abstract [Plugin](docs/dagrunner.plugin_framework.md#class-plugin) class from `dagrunner` and define a processing module that accepts an 'id' as argument and concatenates this together with the node ID (result returned) of dependent (predecessor) nodes.

 ```python
 from dagrunner.plugin_framework import Plugin